nepenth/knowledge-base/README.md

 ### Ergonomics <a name="ergonomics"></a>
-The Ergonomics category provides guidance on designing and optimizing workspaces to promote comfort, efficiency, and safety.
-This includes resources on workspace setup to help reduce the risk of injury and improve overall worker well-being.
+The Ergonomics category provides resources on designing and optimizing workspaces to promote comfort, efficiency, and safety.
+This includes guidance on workspace setup, covering topics such as chair and desk configuration, monitor placement, and other best practices for reducing the risk of injury and improving overall well-being.
 *Subcategories: Workspace Setup*
 *Items: 1*